 - Scholarly analysis of historical and contemporary cultures of research and innovation.

 - Critique of the public policies, social practices, and political-economic institutions that shape, and are shaped by, scientific discovery and technological design.

 - Direct participation in collaborative projects that bring about change in the domains of science, medicine, design, and engineering.

 Our graduate students come from numerous academic backgrounds and bring with them unique perspectives on science, technology and society.
-Read about our current student's research interests and involvement here!
+Read about our current PhD students here!

 STS graduate education empowers PhDs to engage in social and political change.
 STS PhDs think on their feet with theoretical grounding.
 They influence current dialogue over how science, technology, and medicine might be used to promote human flourishing and resilience.
 They work in academic and policy settings on wide-ranging topics that matter for social justice.